gabriel2m/gabriel2m-oh-my-zsh-theme/README.md

-# gabriel2m-zsh-theme
+# minimalist-zsh-theme

-A clean zsh-theme with current path and git branch.
+A minimalist zsh-theme with current path and git branch.

 ![demo.png](demo.png)